Qabel/qabel.github.io/Appendix-Glossary.md

 * **Qabel Storage**: Server which provides Services to store data according to the [[Storage Protocol|Qabel-Protocol-Storage]]

 * **Qabel Storage Volume** (QSV): A dedicated Volume on a Qabel Storage.
 It is identified by a public token, provides write access by a secret token and can be deleted by a revoke token.

+* **Identity**: Easy: Who am I?
+An identity is the collection of a nick name, a public and a private key and belongs to the locaL user of Qabel

+* **Contact**: Easy: Which people do I know?
+An contact is collection of information about an other user of Qabel which added from the identity to its system.
+It contains the public key and the drop URLs of the contact and specific data from modules

+* **Person**: Easy: Describe the contact.
+It save personal information about a person like name, mail address.
+Some keys are fixed defined in the person module.